opetitprestataire/label-studio/docs/source/guide/storage.md

     - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Label Studio.
     - In the **External ID** field, specify the external ID that identifies Label Studio to your AWS account.
 You can find the external ID on your **Organization** page.
     - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
+    - Enable **Scan all sub-folders** to include files from all nested folders within your S3 bucket prefix.
     - Choose whether to disable [**Use pre-signed URLs**](#Pre-signed-URLs-vs-storage-proxies).
       - **ON** - Label Studio generates a pre-signed URL to load media.
       - **OFF** - Label Studio proxies media using its own backend.